Openzyme/openzyme/README.md

 docker exec ipfs_host ipfs add -r export/inputs/
 ```

-You should see an about similar to below
+You should see an about similar to below:
 ```
 254 B / 254 B  100.00%
 added Qmcm8XNvNrXfyp7nAjdBmBV5NhMNKzjctVvmmKmkRxrNsY inputs/inputs.json